zachchong/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 * 3a.
 One or more categories already exist for the contact.
   * 3a1.
-PressPal informs the Reporter that duplicate categories cannot be added.
+PressPal informs the Reporter that duplicate categories cannot be added. <br>
     Use case ends.

 * 3b.
 All specified categories already exist.